ATTR Cardiac Amyloidosis: The Hidden Heart Disease

 What makes ATTR cardiac amyloidosis particularly distinctive are the non-cardiac symptoms that often precede heart problems by several years.
 These "red flag" symptoms can provide important clues to the diagnosis but are frequently overlooked or attributed to other conditions.

-Bilateral carpal tunnel syndrome stands out as one of the most important warning signs.
-When both hands develop carpal tunnel syndrome, especially in men or in the absence of repetitive hand activities, this should raise suspicion for ATTR amyloidosis.
+Bilateral carpal tunnel syndrome stands out as one of the most important warning signs I look for.
+When both hands develop carpal tunnel syndrome, especially in men or in the absence of repetitive hand activities, this raises my suspicion for ATTR amyloidosis.
 The amyloid deposits can accumulate in the flexor retinaculum (the ligament that forms the roof of the carpal tunnel), compressing the median nerve and causing the characteristic numbness, tingling, and pain in the thumb, index, and middle fingers.

-Lumbar spinal stenosis represents another red flag symptom, occurring when amyloid deposits accumulate around the spinal cord in the lower back.
+Lumbar spinal stenosis represents another red flag symptom I recognize, occurring when amyloid deposits accumulate around the spinal cord in the lower back.
 Patients develop back pain, leg pain, and difficulty walking long distances.
 The pain typically improves when sitting or leaning forward, such as when pushing a shopping cart, because these positions increase the space available for the spinal cord.

-Spontaneous biceps tendon rupture, though less common, represents one of the most specific early signs of ATTR amyloidosis.
+Spontaneous biceps tendon rupture, though less common, represents one of the most specific early signs of ATTR amyloidosis that I encounter.
 The accumulation of amyloid deposits weakens the tendon, causing it to tear with minimal trauma or even during routine activities.
-When a biceps tendon ruptures without significant injury, particularly in an older man, ATTR amyloidosis should be strongly considered.
+When a biceps tendon ruptures without significant injury, particularly in an older man, I strongly consider ATTR amyloidosis.

 Other musculoskeletal symptoms may include joint stiffness, muscle weakness, and easy bruising.
 Some patients develop a characteristic "raccoon eyes" appearance with bruising around both eyes, though this occurs more commonly with other types of amyloidosis.